 - Gotchas and Caveats

 Activity Stream is the Firefox module which manages the in product content pages for Firefox:

 What's new panel

 The Activity Stream team has implemented data collection in and around these pages.
 This data has some overlap with the standard Firefox Telemetry system, however it is a custom system, designed and maintained by that team.

 For specific questions about this data, reach out to the

 #fx-messaging-system Slack channel directly.

 Ping send conditions: Activity Stream pings have different send conditions, both from Telemetry pings as well as from each other.
-AS Health Pings, for example, get sent by all profiles with Telemetry enabled, upon startup of each Firefox session.
-In contrast, AS Session Pings only get sent by profiles that entered an Activity Stream session, at the end of that session, regardless of how long that session is.
+For example, AS Session Pings get sent by profiles that entered an Activity Stream session, at the end of that session, regardless of how long that session is.
 Compare this to

 mainpings, which get sent by all Telemetry enabled profiles upon subsession end (browser shutdown, environment change, or local midnight cutoff).